ering0427/Interactive-Lab-Hub/Final_Project/README.md

 ![plot](storyboard2.jpg)

 I used AWS S3 to store recorded videos/images and Twilio to send the stored videos/images to my phone via text messages.
+Here I found a tutorial: https://www.pyimagesearch.com/2019/03/25/building-a-raspberry-pi-security-camera-with-opencv/

 Security Camera V 1.0 can only detect my cat Bella.
 The system starts counting when my cat is in the scene.
 It sends a 2 seconds video to my phone if the cat stays in the scene for 2 seconds.